Safewhere/kombit-web-java/README.md

 * JDK 7
 * NetBeans 8, installed with Glassfish and Metro framework
 * Unlimited Strength Cryptography file downloaded from Oracle and installed.
 * Glassfish configured with HTTPS.
-In this guide, it is assumed that the hostname of the Glassfish instance is `claimapp.projekt-stoettesystemerne.dk`, and that Glassfish is listening on SSL on port `8181`.
+In this guide, it is assumed that the hostname of the Glassfish instance is `claimapp.eksterntest-stoettesystemerne.dk`, and that Glassfish is listening on SSL on port `8181`.

 ## <a name=“setup”></a>Setup
 To use this sample do the following: